Chucknadauld/project-branch-and-bound/branch-and-bound-project-report.md

 ### Design Experience

-I met with Isaac again on November 20th to discuss branch and bound.
+I met with Isaac again to discuss branch and bound.
 We talked about how to structure the priority queue and what information each state needs to store.
 Isaac used a class for his states but I just used tuples because it seemed simpler.
 We also discussed when to prune nodes.
 He was pruning more aggressively than me at first, which made his algorithm faster but sometimes missed the optimal solution.
 After talking through it, we both realized you have to be careful with the pruning condition.
 The big question we debated was whether to start from city 0 or try multiple starting cities.
 I went with just starting from city 0 to keep it simple.

 ### Theoretical Analysis - Branch and Bound TSP